jimy-byerley/pymadcad/docs/installation.rst

 This installation may require build-dependencies, so please refer to source dependencies below

-Optionnal dependencies
+Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~~

-There is some optionnal dependencies you can choose to install by yourself to enable some features of pymadcad.
+There is some optional dependencies you can choose to install by yourself to enable some features of pymadcad.

 - `plyfile <https://github.com/dranjan/python-plyfile>`_		to read/write ``.ply`` files
 - `stl-numpy <https://github.com/WoLpH/numpy-stl>`_		to read/write ``.stl`` files